-Question 3.1 is required for all Organizational Units, while questions 3.2-3.4 are required only required for those entities that receive at least \$5,000 of funding for the designated student group.
+Question 3.1 is required for all Organizational Units, while questions 3.2-3.4 are only required for those entities that receive at least \$5,000 of funding for the designated student group.
 For these questions, Organizational Units must select planned investments for each student group.
 The plan offers the option to select from the "additional cost factors" attributable to each student group or to select "Other" and provide context.
 Remember that the additional cost factors represent possible, but not required, investment categories.

-Question 3.1: Enter the dollar amount of funding received for each student group within the current-year Gross State Contribution.
+- Question 3.1: Enter the dollar amount of funding received for each student group within the current-year Gross State Contribution.
 A value must be entered, regardless of the amount.
 (If Organizational Units do not receive any funding for a student group, "0" must be entered.)
 Indicate whether the values entered are estimated or actual funding.
-Organizational Units may use estimated values if the actual amounts are not known at the time the plan is completed.

-However, leaders are encouraged to use actual funding amounts before transmitting the information to ISBE.
-ISBE typically publishes current-year distribution amounts for each student group by September 1.

-- Question 3.2: Select the investments the Organizational Unit intends to make with funds specified for low-income students.
+Estimated figures will be evaluated for reasonableness based on prior-year distributions.
+Organizational Units must use actual amounts if current-year calculations are published before submitting the budget to ISBE.
+ISBE typically publishes current-year distribution amounts for each student group by or before September 1. - Question 3.2: Select the investments the Organizational Unit intends to make with funds specified for low-income students.
 To select an investment, choose "Yes" from the dropdown next to investment category.
 Otherwise, leave the cell blank.
 Optionally, you may provide a dollar amount for each investment.
 If investments are not represented by the available options, select "Other Investments."
 In this case, Organizational Units must provide additional context (limit of 500 characters) beginning in cell G108. - Question 3.3: Select the investments the Organizational Unit intends to make with funds specified for English learners.
 To select an investment, choose "Yes" from the dropdown next to investment category.
 Otherwise, leave the cell blank.
 Optionally, you may provide a dollar amount for each investment.
 If investments are not represented by the available options, select "Other Investments."
 In this case, Organizational Units must provide additional context (limit of 500 characters) beginning in cell G115. - Question 3.3: Select the investments the Organizational Unit intends to make with funds specified for special education.
 To select an investment, choose "Yes" from the dropdown next to investment category.
 Otherwise, leave the cell blank.
 Optionally, you may provide a dollar amount for each investment.
 If investments are not represented by the available options, select "Other Investments."
 In this case, Organizational Units must provide additional context (limit of 500 characters) beginning in cell G122.